GitTools/GitVersion/docs/configuration.md

     is-develop: true
     is-release-branch: false
 ```

+If you don't specify the regex the inbuilt for that branch config will be used (recommended)

 We don't envision many people needing to change most of these configuration
 values, but here they are if you need to: